Berti Vogts

-Hans-Hubert "Berti" Vogts (/de/; born 30 December 1946) is a German former professional footballer who played as a defender.
-He played for Borussia Mönchengladbach in the Bundesliga his whole professional club career and won the FIFA World Cup with West Germany in 1974.
-He later managed the national teams of Germany (winning Euro 96), Scotland, Nigeria and Azerbaijan.
+Hans-Hubert "Berti" Vogts (/de/; born 30 December 1946) is a German former football manager and player.
+A defender, he played for Borussia Mönchengladbach his whole club career and won the FIFA World Cup with West Germany in 1974.
+Vogts later managed Germany, winning the UEFA European Championship in 1996.

+He also managed Bayer Leverkusen in the Bundesliga and the national teams of Kuwait, Scotland, Nigeria and Azerbaijan.

+Early life

+Hans-Hubert Vogts was born on 30 December 1946.

 Club career

+Vogts (left) with Borussia Mönchengladbach in 1975.

 Vogts joined the boys' football team of local sports club VfR Büttgen in 1954, at the age of seven, staying with them until his transfer in 1965 to Borussia Mönchengladbach.
 A right back, his tenacity earned him the nickname "Der Terrier".

 He was one of the key players, along with Rainer Bonhof, Herbert Wimmer, Uli Stielike, Allan Simonsen and Jupp Heynckes, during Borussia's golden years in the 1970s, when it won the Bundesliga five times, the German Cup once, and the UEFA Cup twice.
 Vogts also played in the 1977 European Cup Final defeat by Liverpool.

 Vogts made 419 Bundesliga appearances for Mönchengladbach, scoring 32 times, and also appeared 64 times for the club in European competition, scoring eight goals.
 Vogts remained with Mönchengladbach, until he retired from playing in 1979.